 THE PATIENT WITH A THROMBUS

 A patient with an intravascular thrombosis, such as a venous thromboembolism or pulmonary embolus (particularly if recurrent), suggests the potential for an underlying hypercoagulable state (see Chapter 234).8 Premature coronary artery disease and acute coronary syndrome in individuals as young as teenagers have also been linked to hypercoagulable conditions.
-However, many, if not most, occurrences of intravascular thrombosis are not due to exaggerated hemostasis but rather are due to local conditions, with blood vessel wall injuries, local inflammation, or vascular ...
+However, many, if not most, occurrences of intravascular thrombosis are not due to exaggerated hemostasis but rather are due to local conditions, with blood vessel wall injuries, local inflammation, ...